AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/what-does-damay-damay-means.md

 >
 > However, without more information about the context or the language in question, it is difficult to provide a precise answer.

-That is the right meaning of "damay-damay" in tagalog, is to involve others, what are the synonym in English?
-Like for example: "damay-damay na ito sa nagyari saatin".
+That is the right meaning of "damay-damay" in Tagalog, is to involve others, what are the synonym in English?
+Like for example: "damay-damay na ito sa nagyari saatin."

 > In the context you provided, "damay-damay" can be translated to "this involves all of us in what happened to us."
 >